derekangziying/nus-devops/README.md

-# NUS FintechSG Github Pages & DevOps
+# NUS FintechSG Github Actions
-This is a test repository for the DevOps homework assignments
+This is a test repository for the NUS DevOps homework assignments